How to get from Anchorage to the Kenai Peninsula

 Driving from Anchorage is one of the most popular ways of getting from the bustling city to the Kenai Peninsula as it allows for greater flexibility (you can stop at some really cool locations along the way) and will only take you approximately 3 hours in light traffic.
 While there are some unpaved roads along the route, most of the journey is on major highways (AK-1) that feature easy-to-read road signage for convenient navigation.
 These highways are regularly maintained so you shouldn't come to any problems, however, there may be traffic congestion if there are works underway so keep that in mind when planning your journey.

-If you're traveling at night, or during the winter months, be wary of frost, ice, or snow on the roads as this can be extremely hazardous if you're not aware or driving too fast.
+If you're travelling at night, or during the winter months, be wary of frost, ice, or snow on the roads as this can be extremely hazardous if you're not aware or driving too fast.
 To make sure you're prepared, have your vehicle fitted with snow tires before you leave Anchorage.
 You should also be aware of wild animals (think elk, moose, and black bears) crossing sections of the highway and slow down accordingly or move around them if it's safe to do so.

 Catching public transport from Anchorage to the Kenai Peninsula

-If you don't fancy self-driving from Anchorage to the Kenai Peninsula, there are a lot of public transportation options that'll take you between the two destinations with the most popular being via the state's bus network.
-Catching the bus is also one of the cheapest options with fares starting at around $110USD for a single pass but there are multi-passes available as well if you plan on making the return trip or continuing your holiday elsewhere which lowers the price per trip.
+If you don't fancy self-driving from Anchorage to the Kenai Peninsula, there are a heap of public transportation options that'll take you between the two destinations with the most popular being via the state's bus network.
+Catching the bus is also one of the cheapest options with fares starting at around AUD$160 for a single pass but there are multi-passes available as well if you plan on making the return trip or continuing your holiday elsewhere which lowers the price per trip.
 However, the journey by bus will take upwards of 3 hours, making it the longest way to travel from Anchorage to the Kenai Peninsula.

 Other options include hiring a driver with a private vehicle to take you from Anchorage to the Kenai Peninsula or booking transportation with the Alaska Bus Company for a passenger shuttle service.